First place winners (in the local or district competition) from previous years are not eligible to participate.

 You can read all the rules on the Official Optimist Participation Form form (click here to obtain form).
 Detailed rules, judges' criteria, scorekeeping and other information can be downloaded from the Optimist website.

-Select the better ear, i.e. the ear in which the student has better hearing.
-Take the pure-tone average from the student's audiogram of 500, 1000, 2000, 4000 and 8000 frequencies for that ear (add the numbers for those frequencies and divide by 5).
+Calculate the pure-tone average for the better ear, i.e. the ear in which the student has better hearing.
+The pure-tone average dB level is calculated by averaging the hearing thresholds from the student's audiogram at 500, 1000 and 2000 frequencies for that ear (add the numbers for those frequencies and divide by 3).
 If the result is 40 dB or greater, the student qualifies.
-For students with a CI, the ear without the CI must meet the 40 dB or greater criteria.